susovd/ML-lifeexpectancy-prediction/README.md

 Based on these heatmaps, I selected 5 features, DPT immunization rate, crude death rate, road traffic mortality, death rate due to communicable diseases, and crude birth rate to predict life expectancy.

 First, I used linear regression for my prediction and found the following result from my model.
+As the life expectancy increases, the accuracy of the multiple linear regression increases.

 <img src="static/images/predictionlr.png" alt="linearreg">